ask-kyeremanteng/ask-kyeremanteng/README.md

 ## 👤 About Me

-I'm **Kwadwo Kyeremanteng** — a software developer in training and the founder of **Sakent**, a growing media brand covering African politics, current affairs, and global news.
+I'm **Isaac Kwadwo Kyeremanteng** — a software developer in training and the founder of **Sakent**, a growing media brand covering African politics, current affairs, and global news.

 By day I'm writing C++ and learning systems programming.
 By night I'm running YouTube channels, managing a media team, and building products for the Ghanaian market.
 I believe Africa's next generation of builders need to own both the tech *and* the narrative.